 On January 1, 2013, certain swap market participants began reporting new and historical swap data to SDRs pursuant to 17 CFR Part 45, and the Commission began the process of analyzing these new data and incorporating them into the CFTC Swaps Report.

 The CFTC Swaps Report represents only those swaps that are reported to the CFTC’s registered SDRs by swap market participants.
-The CFTC Swaps Report currently incorporates data from three SDRs (CME Group SDR
+The CFTC Swaps Report currently incorporates data from four SDRs (Bloomberg SDR

 , DTCC Data Repository